 Photo credits of dandelion images:

-Wolfgang Hasselmann, Alexa T, Viridi Green, and Wolfgang Hasselmann on Unsplash.
+Wolfgang Hasselmann + Alexa T, Viridi Green on Unsplash.